TMP Course Descriptions: Period 3

 Colt McAnlis

-Head of Google Cloud Developer Media Networks, Google
+Head of Google Cloud Developer Media Networks

 Colt McAnlis is an industry expert on Android Performance PatternsData Compression across Web, Mobile and Cloud platforms.
 Before that, he was a graphics engineer in the games industry working at Blizzard, Microsoft (Ensemble), and Petroglyph.